 - Maple Syrup(If you have a maple allergy, Lyle's Golden Syrup is a nice replacement.)

-In a medium bowl, whisk together white rice flour, cornstarch, sweet rice flour, granulated sugar, baking powder, salt, and xanthan gum.
-In a small bowl, whisk together eggs, milk, vegetable oil, and vanilla extract.
-Pour the wet ingredients over the dry ingredients and whisk until smooth.
+Whisk white rice flour, cornstarch, sweet rice flour, granulated sugar, baking powder, salt, and xanthan gum together in a medium mixing bowl.
+Add the eggs, milk, vegetable oil, and vanilla extract.
+Whisk until smooth.

 Lightly oil a flat griddle pan.
 Heat griddle over medium-high heat.
 Pour batter, approximately 1/4 cup, onto griddle.
 Batter should sizzle when it hits the pan.